 “Why does this happen to me?”
 I asked woozily.
 “It’s a vasovagal episode,” said the ER doc.
 “You’ll be fine.”
 He explained a number of factors that contribute to fainting: insufficient oxygen (hypoxia) due to cabin pressure, immobility, a drop in blood pressure and possible dehydration.

 With no empty seats available, I spent two hours lying on the floor by the rear exit door.
 The cold comfort of the galley floor was an improvement over my cramped economy seat row, where I’d been wedged in with my backpack and two large men in the adjoining seats.
 After I recovered, a flight attendant plied me with Coca-Cola and led me back to my seat.
 By the time I reached Munich, I was fine and caught a connecting flight to Poland.

 Causes and frequency of in-flight fainting

-Back home, I did some research and paid a visit to my doctor to figure out how to avoid fainting next time I fly.
-All my medical tests checked out normally.
-So I turned to online searches which reaped a heap of references and personal testimonies of passengers like myself.
+Back home, I did some research and paid a visit to my doctor to figure out how to avoid fainting the next time I fly.
+All my medical tests checked out normally so I turned to online searches, which reaped a heap of references and personal testimonies of passengers like myself.